 - Store meat and juice seperately.
 Good in refigerator for 3-4 days.
 Also should freeze well.

 Start with a nicely trimmed beef roast.
 Salt and pepper to taste.

-Over medium-high heat add two teaspoon oil and when hot brown the roast.
-About 3 minutes per side.
-Move roast to the crock pot.
+Over medium-high heat add two teaspoon oil and when hot brown the roast for about 3 minutes per side.
+Then move roast to the crock pot.

 Add two large sliced onion to the pan and cook for a few minutes until clearing then add two cloves of garlic and cook one more minute.
 Move to the crock pot.
 Add two cups beef broth, 1/4 cup soy sauce, and two tablespoons Worcestershire sauce.
 Mix well.

-Return to the crock pot to cook for final 2 hours.
+Return to the crock pot to cook for the final 2 hours.